kai-subramanian/kai-subramanian/README.md

 # ⚡ Core Skills
     - Agile and passionate learner; ability to gain working knowledge of any new framework / coding language in less than a fortnight's time.
-    - Computer Networks, Operating Systems, Databases, BASH terminal.
+    - Computer Networks, Operating Systems, Databases, BASH terminal and the Linux operating system.
+    - Theoretical aspects of Artificial Intelligence.
+    - Wireless Sensor Networks
     - Data Structures and Algorithms.
-    - Theoretical aspects of Artificial Intelligence.
     - Good experience with version control, specially Git and GitHub.
     - Familiar with variety of domains / business verticals.

 # ⚡ Tech skills
-    - Programming languages : Java, Python, C++
+    - Programming languages : C++, Java, Python
-    - Frameworks/Libraries : Pandas, SciKit-Learn, NumPy, Flask, OpenCV (Machine Learning); PHP, Bootstrap (Web development)
+    - Web Development - HTML/CSS/JS
+    - Data Analytics - Python and associated libraries, R language
     - Visualisation : PowerBI and Tableau
     - Databases : MySQL, Microsoft Access
-    - I am also comfortable with the occasional use of vim/gedit
+    - I am also comfortable with the occasional use of vim/gedit.
-    - Photoshop
+    - Adobe Lightroom and Photoshop.
-    - Miscellaneous skills : A vast wealth of knowledge gained by reading tech articles / blogs, rooting an android phone, gaming, audio editing using Audacity and SEO
+    - Miscellaneous skills : Googling, A vast wealth of knowledge gained by reading tech articles / blogs, audio editing using Audacity.

 # ⚡ Soft Skills
+    - Quick Learner
     - Public Speaking
-    - Quick Learner
     - Working with teams of various sizes, can also contribute individually.

 # ⚡Internship